BAE-JI-WANG/bsp-user-manual/source/alertnow/en/user_guide_alertnow_en.md

         +================+================================================================+
         | Service        | Displays the name of the service where incident occurred.
         +----------------+----------------------------------------------------------------+
-        | Date Created   | Displays the created date and time of the incident.
+        | Created        | Displays the created date and time of the incident.
         +----------------+----------------------------------------------------------------+
         | Urgency        | Displays the urgency of the incident.
         +----------------+----------------------------------------------------------------+
-        | Manager        | Displays the manager of the incident.
+        | Assignee       | Displays the manager of the incident.
         +----------------+----------------------------------------------------------------+

     -   Detail